 Paint the Cabinets

 Another easy change you can make that makes a big difference is to paint the cabinets in your kitchen or bathroom.
 This is a cost-saving alternative to replacing the cabinets, and it can breathe fresh life into your space.
 You can even update the hardware for more impact.
 Keep in mind that renovating the entire kitchen or all of your bathrooms may be a possibility as well.
+When painting, remember to store valuables away from the scene as painting can get a bit messy.
+You should store these items in the correct type of storage and keep it off of any floors, as the items could be subject to heat, cold, pests, or moisture if not placed somewhere safe.

 Get a Loan